NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 (local)>$ which python.exe      # in Cygwin/Windows
 ```

-which hopefully returns a Python executable that looks like it was installed with Anaconda, such as:
+which hopefully returns a Python executable that looks like **it was installed with Anaconda**, such as:

 ```bash
 > /username/anaconda3/bin/python3     # on MacOS/Linux, OR